dflex-js/dflex/packages/store/README.md

 // };
 ```

 Why this is matter?
-Because now traverse through DOM tree with existing store.
+Because now you can traverse through DOM tree with existing
-`elmInstanceConnection.branches.parents` you can go up.
-With
+store.
+Note that `elmInstanceConnection.branches.parents` allows you to go up
+while `elmInstanceConnection.branches.siblings` allows to traverse through all
-`elmInstanceConnection.branches.siblings` you can get all siblings.
-Both ways retrieve nodes in order.
+node siblings.
+And not only that, both ways retrieve nodes in order.

 ## Test